- Sustainable Purchasing Ordinance (KCC 18.20) - 2018

 King County has incorporated environmental attributes into purchasing policies since 1989, when it passed its recycled product procurement policy.
 The most recently passed policy redefines “sustainable” as more than just environmental, clarifies agency responsibilities, and uses ecolabels and environmental certifications as minimum requirements.
 It also aligns the County's purchasing with other relevant policies, including King County's Strategic Climate Action Plan (SCAP), Green Building Ordinance, and Equity & Social Justice initiatives

 - Sustainable Purchasing Executive Policy (CON-7-22-EP) - 2018

 This policy provides guidelines for the Sustainable Purchasing Ordinance (KCC 18.20).
 Pulling together sustainable purchasing requirements and strategies related to procurement from various King County policies, it offers guidance on specific commodities as well as general directions for making more sustainable choices when purchasing.

-King County has many other policies and plans that complement environmentally preferable purchasing:
+King County has many other policies and plans that complement sustainable purchasing:

 - Maintain rural character by focusing new growth in urban areas